Linyxus/linro-hugo/content/posts/hm-type-inference-for-stlc.md

 ```

 The rules T-True, T-False and T-Zero are simply rules for constants.
 The rules
-T-Pred, T-Succ and T-IsZero deals with operators on Nat, and they enforce the
+T-Pred, T-Succ and T-IsZero deals with operators on `Nat`, and they enforce the
-parameter type to be Nat by adding a constraint T = Nat.
+parameter type to be `Nat` by adding a constraint `T = Nat`.

 The rule T-If types the If expression, by requiring that the condition is of
-type Bool and the type of the two bodies are the same.
+type `Bool` and the type of the two bodies are the same.

-The rule var reads the type of variable x in the environment.
+The rule var reads the type of variable `x` in the environment.

 The rule T-AbsGiven deals with lambda expressions where ascription of the
 parameter is given.
 The T-AbsInfer rule generate a new type variable for the
 lambda parameter and type the lambda as in T-AbsGiven.

 The T-App types lambda application.
-It asserts that t1 is of type T2 -> X for
+It asserts that `t1` is of type `T2 -> X` for
-some fresh type variable X throw constraints.
+some fresh type variable `X`.

 ### Algorithm U: Constraint Unification {#algorithm-u-constraint-unification}

 The constraints in our case are simply equations.
 Algorithm U will unify these
 equations by processing them one by one to produce a substitution.
 For each
-equation S = T,
+equation `S = T`,

 1. S equals to T. Do nothing.